WWOR EMI Service

-WWOR EMI Service was a New York City–based American cable television channel that operated as a superstation feed of Secaucus, New Jersey–licensed WWOR-TV (channel 9).
-The service was uplinked to satellite from Syracuse, New York, by Eastern Microwave, Inc., which later sold the satellite distribution rights to the Advance Entertainment Corporation subsidiary of Advance Publications, a Syracuse-based company that also owned various print, broadcast and cable television properties.
+WWOR EMI Service was a New York City–based American cable television channel that broadcast from January 1, 1990, to December 31, 1996.
+It was the superstation feed of Secaucus, New Jersey–licensed WWOR-TV (channel 9), offered to cable systems outside the New York City market.
+It consisted of WWOR's local programming—such as New York Mets baseball games and local newscasts—and alternate programming for those shows on the WWOR schedule to which local TV stations in other markets could claim syndication exclusivity.
+The service was uplinked to satellite from Syracuse, New York, by Eastern Microwave, Inc., a subsidiary of Advance Publications, which changed its name to Advance Entertainment Corporation in September 1996.